some0necoding/theme/README.md

-utility to manage kde theme changes based on current time.
+utility to handle light/dark theme changes in KDE.